What is an Illinois contractor license bond?

 Contractor license bonds aim to ensure clients that their contractors will abide by all local and state rules and meet their contractual obligations.
 The Illinois Department of Financial and Professional Regulation determines licensing and bonding requirements for contractors throughout the state.

 Under Illinois law, only licensed plumbing and roofing contractors must obtain an Illinois contractor license bond.
-Although, other contractors in the state may be subject to licensing and bonding requirements through local governments.
+Although, other contractors in the state may be subject to licensing and bonding requirements through local governments (see at the bottom of the page).
 Common contractor types that require surety bonds are:

 - Carpentry or structural contractors